sahilshaik13/fraud-detection/README.md

 - **Build Errors**: Check for Python/TypeScript errors, missing modules
 - **Database**: Validate connection string, permissions, schema
 - **Prediction Issues**: Check model path, dependencies, input format
+- **Missing Models**: If no ML model files are found, the system automatically switches to rule-based heuristics combined with Gemini NLP for fraud scoring.
+To restore full functionality, re-train models and place them in the models/ directory.

 ***